Affordable

 • EN 1657: 2016 – Quantitative (phase 2 step 1 suspension) test for fungicidal or yeasticidal activity of chemical disinfectants and antiseptics intended for veterinary area

-• BS EN 1650: 2019 – Quantitative (phase 2 step 2 suspension) test for fungicidal or yeasticidal activity of chemical disinfectants and antiseptics intended for medical areas
+• EN 1650: 2019 – Quantitative (phase 2 step 2 suspension) test for fungicidal or yeasticidal activity of chemical disinfectants and antiseptics intended for medical areas

 • EN 17387: 2021 – Quantitative (phase 2 step 2 suspension) test for bactericidal and yeasticidal and/or fungicidal activity of chemical disinfectants and antiseptics intended for medical areas